 The following rules are concerned with GS1 Application Identifiers that are considered to be data attributes rather than primary identifier keys or key qualifiers.
 Data attributes and their values SHALL be expressed via the URI query string as key=value pairs.
-Where there is a choice, the numeric AI value is much preferred over the more human-friendly short name.

-Note that 'data attributes' MAY include AIs that may also be used as primary keys.
-In any GS1 Digital Link URI there SHALL be exactly one primary key, as defined in section 4.3, followed by any key qualifiers relevant to that primary key as path elements.
+Note that 'data attributes' MAY include AIs that may also be used as primary keys, as defined in sections 4.3, 4.4.
+In any GS1 Digital Link URI there SHALL be exactly one primary key, followed by any key qualifiers relevant to that primary key as path elements.
 However, the GS1 General Specifications [GENSPECS] allow combinations of primary keys in a single data carrier.
 For example, it is possible to encode both a GTIN and a GIAI in a single element string within a data carrier (see the example in section 5.11).
 Where it is necessary to encode more than one primary key in a single GS1 Digital Link URI, one SHALL be used in the path and the remaining key(s) encoded in the query string as data attributes.